 Blowing Rock’s economy soon centered on the many tourists flocking to the high country and providing amenities to keep them there – and to keep them coming back.
 The Blowing Rock, is North Carolina’s first real “tourist attraction,” bringing visitors to the Blue Ridge Parkway since 1933.

 Today, Blowing Rock sits just off the Blue Ridge Parkway at the junction of US Hwys 321 and 221.
 It offers the best of small-town living for residents and visitors alike – a cool climate, magnificent mountain views, year-round outdoor activities, and the finest accommodations with superb restaurants and shopping.

 One of my favorite activities when traveling is to eat and drink.
 I love discovering unique eateries that showcase the area’s history, culture, and agriculture – places that the locals favor.

 Blowing Rock does not disappoint.
-This is in no way a complete list of all the amazing restaurants to be found in Blowing Rock, but just a few of our favorites so far.
+This is in no way a complete list of all the amazing Blowing Rock restaurants, but just a few of our favorites so far.

 The 9 Best Blowing Rock Restaurants

 1121 Main Street // 828-295-3155

 The first place we ever ate at in Blowing Rock was the Sixpence Pub.
 First of all, I’m Irish, so any place with a pub in the name is on my radar.
 Like most authentic pubs, the rich, dark wood is warm and inviting when you walk through the doors.
 It’s fun to look around the room at all the authentic British style décor.